Kyle Larson Overcomes Drawing the Last Qualifying Pill to Lock Into the Knoxville Nationals Finale

 By T.J.
 Buffenbarger

 Kyle Larson had enjoyed a nice streak of good qualifying pill draws for his sprint car exploiting during the 2018 season.
-After a season of being early in the order for qualifications Larson found himself in the final spot for qualify during his preliminary night for the Sprint Car Racing’s biggest event, 5-HOUR Energy Knoxville Nationals presented by Casey’s General Stores.
+After a season of being early in the order for qualifications Larson found himself in the final spot for qualifying during his preliminary night for the Sprint Car Racing’s biggest event, 5-HOUR Energy Knoxville Nationals presented by Casey’s General Stores.

 For Larson the fear of drawing a late pill at Knoxville came up in his head each time he drew a good number at races leading into the Nationals.

 “My draws have been unbelievable this year,” said Larson.
 “I don’t think I’ve drawn worse than like 15 all year long,” said Larson.
 “All year long when I did that I thought when I got to Knoxville it was going to catch up with me and I’m going to late pill.
-I didn’t think it would be the worse one.”
+I didn’t think it would be the worst one.”

 With the Knoxville Nationals points system that pays the same among of points to set fast time as it does to win the feature makes qualifying extremely valuable.
 The news didn’t improve when Larson and his team saw that many of the best qualifiers in the field had drawn earlier numbers and were fast during practice.